r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 ...Would you undertake these missions in my stead?

 **Holmes:**
 Pardon me, Ms. Atalante.
 My apologies for interrupting you, and remotely at that.
-I believe you have heard about us from {(M) Mr. /(F) Ms. } Fujimaru and Ms. Kyrielight, but please allow us to introduce ourselves properly.
+I believe you have heard about us from [♂ Mr. /♀ Ms. ] Fujimaru and Ms. Kyrielight, but please allow us to introduce ourselves properly.

 **Holmes:**
 My name is Sherlock Holmes.
 I am a Servant, just like you.
 And this is&ndash;